JaimeFco/smart_mobility/trips/readMe.md

 python3 tripsGenerator.py configfile-path

-The configuration file has the following:
+The configuration file must has the following data (in this order):
 - path to geojson
 - path to the network map (SUMO format)
 - path to the dataframe if you have it, or "none" if you want to download from internet.